Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_03_01_AWS_Services_Compute_Storage/Chapter_03_01_Compute.md

 - AMI : Amazon machine Image: predefined configuration for a Virtual Machine
     - https://aws.amazon.com/ec2/instance-types/
 - VM:
-    - an Emulation of a physical computer using software.
+- A `Virtual Machine` (VM) is an emulation of a physical computer using software. ​
+- Server Virtualization allows you to easily **create**, **copy**, **resize** or **migrate** your server.​
-    - Multiple VMs can run on the same physical serve
+- Multiple `VMs` can run on the same physical server so you can share the cost with other customers.​
+- Imagine if your server or computer was an executable file on your computer

+`EC2` is considered the backbone of AWS because the majority of AWS services are using `EC2` as their underlying servers. eg. S3, RDS, DynamoDB, Lambdas
+`EC2` is a highly configurable server where you can choose `AMI` that affects options such as:​
+-   The amount of CPUs​
+-   The amount of Memory (RAM)​
+-   The amount of Network Bandwidth​
+-   The Operation System (OS) eg. Windows 10, Ubuntu, Amazon Linux 2​
+-   Attach multiple virtual hard-drives for storage eg. Elastic Block Store (EBS)​

 ![](image/Pasted%20image%2020230402090629.png)

 # 2 VMs, Containers and Serverless

 - VMs
-    - Amazon Lightail: the managed virtual server service
+    - Amazon LightSail - is the managed virtual server service.
+It is the “friendly” version of EC2 Virtual Machines
+- Container:
-- Container: virtualizing an Operation System (OS) to run multiple workloads on a single OS instance
+    - virtualizing an Operation System (OS) to run multiple workloads on a single OS instance.
+Containers are generally used in micro-service architecture (when you divide your application into smaller applications that talk to each other)
-    - Elastic Container Service (ECS)
-    - Elastic Container Registry (ECR)
+- Container 相关的AWS Services
+    - Elastic Container Service (ECS) - is a container orchestration service that support Docker containers.
+Launches a cluster of server(s) on EC2 instances with Docker installed.
+When you need Docker as a Service, or you need to run containers.​
+    - Elastic Container Registry (ECR) - is repository for container images.
+In order to launch a containers you need an image.​ An image just means a saved copy.
+A repository just means a storage that has version control.​
+    - ECS Fargate - is a serverless orchestration container service.
+It is the same as ECS expect you pay-on-demand per running container (With ECS you have to keep a EC2 server running even if you have no containers running) AWS manages the underlying server, so you don’t have to scale or upgrade the EC2 server.
+    - Elastic Kubernetes Service (EKS) - is a fully managed Kubernetes service.
+Kubernetes (K8) is an open-source orchestration software that was created by Google and is generally the standard for managing microservices.
+When you need to run Kubernetes as a Service.​
-    - ECS Fargate
+- Serverless :
-    - Elastic Kubernetes Service (EKS)
-- Serverless : the underlying servers are managed by AWS.
+    - the underlying servers are managed by AWS.
 Don't worry or configure servers
-    - AWS lambda
+    - AWS Lambda is a serverless functions service.
+You can run code without provisioning or managing servers.
+You upload small pieces of code, choose much memory and how long function is allowed to run before timing out.
+You a charged based on the runtime of the serverless function rounded to the nearest 100ms.​

 ![](image/Pasted%20image%2020230402091011.png)